tonymaro/HA-Kiosk/README.md

 * Optionally, a window/door contact sensor that works in your HA.
 This is used to detect screen orientation.
 * A decent amount of both HA and Linux experience.

+## Avatar video AI generation
+I created my videos of the anthropomorphic fox in portrait mode using the low quality (cheap) output option from https://app.heygen.com/ and then upscaled to 1080x1920 and sharpened with Handbrake.

 ## Hardware I used:
 * A PC.
 I used one of these, but notice it's ethernet only, no wifi.
 You may need something with wifi:  https://www.amazon.com/dp/B07FKMJGD6
 * A wireless HDMI transmitter pair.
 I went with 2 receivers:   https://www.amazon.com/dp/B0DKK4ZN44